 - 2 zucchini, halved lengthwise and thinly sliced

 - 1 large yellow onion, halved and thinly sliced

-Brush the tortillas with the oil, sprinkle with salt and arrange on a baking sheet.
-Bake until crisp, 3 to 4 minutes.
-Remove from the oven and reduce the oven temperature to 300ºF.
+Brush the tortillas with the oil, sprinkle with salt and arrange in a single layer on a baking sheet.
+Bake until warm and softened, about 1 minute.
+Remove from the oven and increase the oven temperature to 375°F (190°C).

-Cover the dish with aluminum foil and bake until the vegetables are tender and the cheese has melted, about 20 minutes.
-Uncover and continue to bake until the cheese is golden, 10 to 15 minutes more.
+Cover the dish with foil and bake until the vegetables are tender and the cheese has melted, about 20 minutes.
+Uncover and continue to bake until the cheese is golden, 10 to 15 minutes.
 Let stand briefly before serving.
-Pass the remaining salsa at the table.
+Pass the crema at the table.
 Serves 4 to 6.

 Adapted from Williams-Sonoma One Pot of the Day, by Kate McMillan (Weldon Owen, 2012)